Rebecca Stapel-Wax, Executive Director

 Rebecca Stapel-Wax has worked with non-profits throughout her career.
 She attended Clark University in Worcester, MA.
 In 2004 Rebecca became the director of The Rainbow Center, now the Southern Jewish Resource Network for Gender and Sexual Diversity (SOJOURN).

 Rebecca, along with many volunteers, has trained thousands of youth, educators, parents, clergy, and advocates to build inclusive communities.
-She has built curricula for rural southern communities to address the increased rates risks of suicide that gay and transgender people experience.
+She has built curricula for rural southern communities to address the increased rates risks of suicide that gender and sexually diverse people experience.

 Rebecca has a Masters Degree in Counseling.
 She is a Licensed Professional Counselor and is a Nationally Certified Counselor.
 She has had an interest in suicide prevention since she was a teen when she worked on a Samariteen Hotline.
 She specializes in working with LGBTQ people, people who have HIV, and those who have substance use/abuse issues.